Pacific Wrecks

 Lat 31° 13′ 56″ N Long 121° 28′ 9″ E Shanghai 上海市 is located at an elevation of 39' / 12m above sea level in the eastern coast of China at the mouth of the Yangtze River.
 Also known as Shanghai City.
 Borders Shanghai Harbor and beyond the East China Sea.
 Today located in Shanghai Municipality in People's Republic of China (PRC).

-On January 28, 1932, Japanese forces attacked and the Chinese resisted, fighting them to a standstill until a cease fire in May.
-During the Battle of Shanghai in 1937, the Japanese occupied the remaining Chinese administered parts of the city.
-Foreigners continued to live undisturbed in the "International Settlement" and "French Concession".
+During the Battle of Shanghai in 1937, the Japanese forces occupied the remaining Chinese administered parts of the city.
+After the Japanese occupation, foreigners continued to live in the "International Settlement" and "French Concession".

 On December 8, 1941 at the start of the Pacific War, Japanese forces occupied both the International Settlement and French Concession and imprisoned foreigner civilians and seized their property.
 USS Wake (PR-3) tied up at a pier in Shanghai is surrounded by Japanese forces and surrendered, the only U.S. ship to surrender to the Japanese in World War II.